lavrton/lavrton.github.io/src/content/case-study-seat-reservation-widget.md

 When you are making a chart or some data visualizations there are tons of available options and approaches.

-You can create a chart with regular DOM (bunch of `divs`), SVG element, 2d canvas or WebGL.
+You can create a chart with regular DOM (a bunch of `divs`), SVG element, 2d canvas or WebGL.
 As the client comes to me from the [Konva](https://konvajs.org/) website he already decided to make it with 2d canvas.
 But before jumping to consulting I was thinking about other approaches.

-WebGL can be an overkill for the solution because it may be too low-level and requires implementation that hard to make in short time and make it simple.
+WebGL can be an overkill for the solution because it may be too low-level and requires implementation that hard to make in a short time and make it simple.

 Bunch of `divs` and `spans` and SVG drawings are very similar DOM-based solutions.
 The chart with seats may have A LOT of elements, like some shapes for seats, text labels for rows, columns and sections, etc. So it may produce a lot of DOM elements.
 They can slow down the performance of the application.

-2d canvas solution don't need many DOM elements (it need just a canvas) so it can lead to a better performance comparing to SVG solution.
+2d canvas solution doesn't need many DOM elements (it need just a canvas) so it can lead to a better performance comparing to SVG solution.
 Also if you are using `Konva` framework you already have some built-in functions that can help you bootstrap the application faster, like drag&drop, drag boundaries limits, caching to boost the performance (more on this later). `react-konva` npm package will allow us to make a React component.

 ## Building the architecture

 The chart structure will be loaded from the backend.
 The JSON has full information about available sections, seats, prices, etc.

-The char building starts from the data loading and making initial layout for the chart:
+The chart building starts from the data loading and making an initial layout for the chart:

 ```javascript
 const useFetch = url => {